MattThommes/amplify-react-app/README.dev.md

     4. Click Next then Save and deploy.
 2. Under Build settings, verify the contents of [amplify.yml](amplify.yml) match what is in the repo file.
 3. Confirm the build and deploy fully works in AWS along with the default URL showing the React app.

+## Adding resources

+### Images

+When adding image storage for the first time:

+1. `amplify add storage`
+2. Choose `Content (Images, audio, video, etc.)`
+3. Enter `y` when asked to add auth (Amazon Cognito)
+4. Choose `Default configuration`
+5. Choose `Email` when asked `How do you want users to be able to sign in?`
+6. Enter a short custom identifier string for `Provide a friendly name for your resource`
+7. You can leave the default bucket name as it is already unique - just hit Enter.
+8. For `Who should have access` choose `Auth users only`
+9. For `What kind of access do you want for Authenticated users?` select all options using the spacebar.
+10. Enter `n` for `Do you want to add a Lambda Trigger for your S3 Bucket?`
+11. Log into the AWS console and go to the S3 section.
+12. Verify the number of buckets you have - once you push the changes you should see a new bucket created.
+13. Run `amplify push` to push the local storage changes to the cloud.
+14. Verify in AWS console you see the new bucket created, something like `thommesfamvacationsaf92c0e5c7194a05804f41a082b0110057-dev`
+    1. You can also run `aws s3 ls` locally to see your buckets.